 We may also use aggregate data to help us understand our users as a group so that we can provide you with a better service and provide targeted content / job adverts on our website as well as third party websites when these are visited by registered users of the Website.
 This data is not personally identifiable data.

 With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you with information, news, and insights on our services.
 You will not be sent any unlawful marketing or spam.
 We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out.

 Where we have previously engaged with you (for example where you have submitted an application or CV to us) or where you have posted your details on a job board we will assume that you have given permission for us to contact you with details of opportunities we believe might be of interest to you.
-You will have the right to withdraw such permission at any time and we have a privacy tool on our CRM database to manage your preferences.
+You will have the right to withdraw such permission at any time and we have a privacy tool on our ATS to manage your consent preferences.

 Automated Decision Making

 During our processing of your information we may use functions that could be defined as automated decision making.
 Typically, this would be where you have submitted a CV/resume to us and we use an industry standard 3rd party product which uses complex proven semantic and natural language algorithms to “read” and extract data from the submitted document and create a profile for you in our database.
 This information could later be used to then match your profile against vacancy profiles also stored within our database.